finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
-    String identifierType = "identifierType_example"; // String | The type of identifiers being supplied
+    String identifierType = "identifierType_example"; // String | The identifier being supplied e.g. \"Figi\".
-    List<String> identifiers = Arrays.asList(); // List<String> | The identifiers of the instruments to get
+    List<String> identifiers = Arrays.asList(); // List<String> | The values of the identifier for the requested instruments.
-    String effectiveAt = "effectiveAt_example"; // String | Optional.
-The effective date of the request OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | Optional.
-The as at date of the request List<String> instrumentPropertyKeys = Arrays.asList(); // List<String> | Optional.
-Keys of the properties to be decorated on to the instrument try {
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to retrieve the instrument definitions.
+Defaults to the current LUSID system datetime if not specified.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument definitions.
+Defaults to return the latest version of each instrument definition if not specified.
+    List<String> instrumentPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" domain to decorate onto the instrument.
+These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\".
+    try {
       GetInstrumentsResponse result = apiInstance.getInstruments(identifierType, identifiers, effectiveAt, asAt, instrumentPropertyKeys);
       System.out.println(result);